German lawmakers vote on nationwide coronavirus restrictions | DW | 21.04.2021

 Head of the health department at Berlin's district Neukölln, Dr. Nicolai Savaskan, told DW that the federal emergency brake's reliance on a seven-day incidence was "quite unspecific as a signal to detect epidemiological effects."

-The German Patient Protection Foundation said the threshold should also consider the vaccination rate of elderly people, and the burden on hospitals to avoid potential legal challenges to the law.
+The German Patient Protection Foundation said that in order to avoid potential legal challenges to the law, the threshold should also consider the vaccination rate of elderly people, and the burden on hospitals.

 Any city or district with an incidence rate above 100 will be immediately affected if the law passes the Bundestag and Bundesrat.